redis/NRedisStack/CONTRIBUTING.md

 3. Write your tests

 4. Use the `docker run -p 6379:6379 -it redis/redis-stack-server:edge` as your local environment for running the functional tests.
 You can also use Development Container as described below.
+5.  run `dotnet format` to make sure your code is formatted correctly
-5. Make sure your tests pass using `dotnet test`
+6. Make sure your tests pass using `dotnet test`
-6. Push your changes to GitHub
+7. Push your changes to GitHub
-7. Open a pull request
+8. Open a pull request

 ## Development Container